telefonicaid/fiware-cosmos-platform/trunk/README.rst

 ======================
 What is this document?
 ======================
-This document frames the goals and scope for the current Cosmos sprint.
+This document frames the goals and scope for the current Cosmos release.
 Documentation for each feature should be placed in a README file on that feature's folder.

 ===============
-Sprint 3 goals
+Curry release (internal alpha) goals
 ===============
 **Due Date**: 30/03/2012